MICHIGAN COINS FOR

 BARGAIN BARN -N- CARAMEL CORN SHOPS Complete set of 4.
 Uncirculated copper cents; may show minor

 fingerprint marks.
-Designs: “Up North
+Designs: “Up North Michigan” Bigfoot;

-Mackinac Island ferries.
-You will notice three
+Island ferries.
+You will notice three coins from

-coins from various locations featuring Bigfoot.
-The Bigfoot craze is rather recent; he was
+The Bigfoot craze is rather recent; he was not a factor in Michigan

-not a factor in Michigan mythology when I was young (you were far more likley
+mythology when I was young (you were far more likley to hear about Paul Bunyan

-to hear about Paul Bunyan and Babe the Blue Ox).
-I figure this type of legend is good for
+and Babe the Blue Ox).
+I figure this

-business, and like all legends someone has to make up the story before others
+type of legend is good for business, and like all legends someone has to make

-can sell it.
-This store
+up the story before others can sell it.
+This store closed in 2022 or

-closed in 2022 or 2023, and the machine is no longer available. #MI55 $9.99 LIMITED NUMBER BACK IN STOCK |
+2023, and the machine is no longer available. #MI55 $9.99 LIMITED NUMBER BACK IN STOCK |

 FORT FUDGE SHOP Located across from Fort Michilimackinac,

 and next to the separately-owned Fort Gift Shop & Candy Kitchen.
 Complete set of 4, with backstamps.
 Uncirculated copper cents.
-Designs: Fort
+Designs: Fort Michilimackinac

-Mackinaw; Mackinac Bridge. #MI57 $4.99 |
+Mackinac Bridge. #MI57 $4.99 |

-FORT GIFT SHOP & CANDY KITCHEN Located across from Fort
+FORT GIFT SHOP & CANDY KITCHEN Located across from Fort Michilimackinac,

-Michilimackinac, and next to the independently-owned Fort Fudge Shop.
+and next to the independently-owned Fort Fudge Shop.
 Entrances are on N. Louvigny and on Straits

 Avenue, making it easy to reach both “Fort”-named shops in a single stop.
 Complete set of 4.
 Uncirculated copper cents.
-Designs: “North Michigan”
+Designs: “North Michigan” Bigfoot;

-Bigfoot; Fort Michilmackinac; Mackinac Bridge; Old Mackinaw Lighthouse. #MI58 $4.99 |
+Fort Michilmackinac; Mackinac Bridge; Old Mackinaw Lighthouse. #MI58 $4.99 |

 |||||

-MAMA MIA’S PIZZA Complete set of 3 coins
+MAMA MIA’S PIZZA Complete set of 3 coins pressed on cleaned 1974D copper cents.
+Above this location is a free museum

-dots but not the artwork. |
+They roll a bit short, cutting off border dots but not the artwork. |

-A CAT’S GRIN TOURIST TRAP A gift shop that proudly
+A CAT’S GRIN TOURIST TRAP A gift shop that proudly embraces the

-embraces the “tourist trap” label!
-The
+“tourist trap” label!
+The machine has

-it typically rolls short (as shown in the sample photo).
+typically rolls short (as shown in the sample photo).
 This is the only machine in the Mackinac

 region that rolls anything other than pennies.
 Design: Mackinac Bridge.
-Pressed on AU American
+Pressed on AU American dimes. |

-MARSHALL’S FUDGE SHOP This fudge shop has a
+MARSHALL’S FUDGE SHOP This fudge shop has a single-die

-single-die machine.
-Pressed on
+machine.
+Pressed on uncirculated 1974D

-Mackinac Bridge, without a backstamp.
-This machine was moved to Tropic North in St. Ignace in summer 2020, and
+machine was moved to Tropic North in St. Ignace in summer 2020, and retured

-retured to Marshall’s Fudge Shop in 2022.. |
+to Marshall’s Fudge Shop in 2022.. |

 |||||